 Stroll to Posto 9 on Ipanema beach and you’ll find the soft sand is flanked by rainbow flags.
 You’ve arrived at Rio’s LGBT HQ where local and visiting gays come to lounge and relax in the sun.
 An afternoon here is an essential experience.
 Bring as little as possible.
 Sun-shades, deck chairs, snacks and drinks are readily available at the beach.
 There are also plenty of beach volleyball courts here which offer ample people watching opportunities as bronzed bombshells in tight speedo’s skip along the sand.

-Rio’s most famous queer nightclub is simply titled, The Week.
+Rio’s most famous queer nightclub is simply titled, The Week and serves the city’s best gay cocktails.
 The venue first opened its doors in July 2007 in the Centro area of town where you often find warehouses and even train stations converted into upscale bars and clubs.
 The Week is one of these unique joints, featuring two dance floors, a lounge, outdoor area with a pool and separate zone for VIPs.
 The 22,000 sq ft space has a capacity to host over 2000 people!
 Bursting with colour and a hotspot for fancy dress, don your fanciest party gear here and head out for a night of swaying salsa in a venue which really captures the carnival spirit.